 Critical Backlash: Upon release, it was shot dead in the water.
-Nowadays, it's regarded that despite the 3-hour length and slow pacing, it's not as bad as the initial reaction made it out to be.
+Nowadays, it's felt that despite the 3-hour length and slow pacing, it's not as bad as the initial reaction made it out to be.
 The writer of the original novel liked it a lot, in contrast to most audiences.

 Dangerously Genre Savvy: General Bethlehem might be a complete monster and sociopath, but he's also savvy enough to command his army without much fuss.

 Branding new Holnists at first looks like nothing more than an initiation ceremony.
 But when you think about it, it's a perfect Slave Brand.
 The "conscripts" can't escape by running away, because wherever they go, they will always be identifiable as a Holnist.
-An "ally" of the Holnists would turn them in for desertion, and everyone else hates Holnists them enough to kill them on sight.
+An "ally" of the Holnists would turn them in for desertion, and everyone else hates Holnists enough to kill them on sight.

-It's heavily implied that each time a new group of men is conscripted, they go through "not enough chairs" procedure, so every single time one of them will be executed for disobedience.
+It's heavily implied that each time a new group of men is conscripted, they go through the "not enough chairs" procedure, so every single time one of them will be executed for disobedience.
 The remaining conscripts are thus following orders blindly, just to stay alive.